Medway: Governance

-Formation

-Throughout the 19th century there had been proposals to join the Medway towns under a single authority.
+Throughout the 19th century, there had been proposals to join the Medway towns under a single authority.
 By 1903 moves began to take place: that year saw the creation of the Borough of Gillingham, to which, in 1928, the adjoining parish of Rainham was added.

 In 1944, a Medway Towns Joint Amalgamation Committee was formed by the borough corporations of Chatham, Gillingham and Rochester, to discuss the possibility of the towns forming a single county borough.
 In 1948 the Local Government Boundary Commission recommended that the area become a "most purposes" county borough, but the recommendation was not carried out.
-In 1956 the Joint Amalgamation Committee decided in favour of the amalgamation and invited representatives from Strood Rural District Council to join the Committee.
+In 1956 the Joint Amalgamation Committee decided in favour of the amalgamation and invited representatives from Strood Rural District Council to join the committee.
 In 1960, a proposal was made by Rochester Council that the merger be effected by the city absorbing the two other towns, to safeguard its ancient charters and city status.
 This led to Gillingham Council voting to leave the committee, as it believed the three towns should go forward as equal partners.
 On 9 March, the committee held its last meeting, with the Chatham representatives voting to dissolve the body and those from Rochester voting against.
 The motion to disband was passed on the casting vote of the chairman, Alderman Semple from Chatham.

 Under the Local Government Act 1972, on 1 April 1974 the City of Rochester, the Borough of Chatham and part of Strood Rural District were amalgamated to form the Borough of Medway, a local government district in the county of Kent.
-Gillingham chose to remain separate.
+Gillingham remained separate.
 Under letters patent the former city council area was to continue to be styled the "City of Rochester" to "perpetuate the ancient name" and to recall "the long history and proud heritage of the said city".
 The city was unique, as it had no council or charter trustees and no mayor or civic head.
 In 1979, the Borough of Medway was renamed as Rochester-upon-Medway, and in 1982 further letters patent transferred the city status to the entire borough.

-On 1 April 1998, the existing local government districts of Rochester-upon-Medway and Gillingham were abolished under the local government review and merged to become the new unitary authority of Medway, administratively independent from Kent County Council; though, Medway is still within the Kent ceremonial county and Lieutenancy Area, as this has not been amended.